 Under the fair value recognition provisions of SFAS No. 123(R), stock-based compensation is estimated at the grant date based on the fair value of the award and is recognized as expense over the requisite service period of the award.
 The fair value of restricted stock awards is determined by reference to the fair market value of the Company's common stock on the date of grant.
 The Company uses the Black-Scholes option pricing model to estimate the fair value of awards with service and performance conditions under SFAS No. 123(R).
-For awards with service/vesting period.
+For awards with service conditions, the Company recognizes compensation cost on a straight-line basis over the requisite service/vesting period.
 For awards with service and performance conditions and graded-vesting features (a certain percentage of stock awards vest each period), the Company recognizes compensation costs on an accelerated, graded-vesting basis over the requisite service/vesting period.
-The requisite service/vesting period.
-The company uses the lattice model to value market condition awards.
+The Company uses the lattice model to value market condition awards.
 For awards with market conditions with a single cliff vest feature, the Company recognizes compensation costs on a straight-line basis over the requisite service period.